craftingcity/The-Known-World/README.md

 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
 You have advantage on saving throws against being frightened.

 ##### Church of the White Flame
-The culture of the Church, and by extension the greater Holyl'nds, is a caste-theocracy in  post-divine-immolation ecology.
+The culture of the Church, and by extension the greater Holyl'nds, is a caste-theocracy in a post-divine-immolation ashen ecology.
 The White Flame is *the* God in this area, and It's influence is felt by all who call this place home.
-The people of the Church understand that violence is necessary to do what It wills, and thus is virtuous, and are comfortable with the understanding that *some people simply are not worth as much as others*.
+The culture of the Church is one of Lawful Evil; violence is necessary to do what It wills, and thus is virtuous, and its people are comfortable with the understanding that *some people simply are not worth as much as others*.

 **Ability Score Increase.** Your Dexterity score increases by 1, and your Wisdom increases by 1.
 **Languages.** You know at least two languages; [[High Common (language)]] and [[Elvish (language)]].